85rhrl/PP2/README.md

     ![Homepage](docs/images/wireframe-home.png)

 - __Colors__
     - The colors used for "Rock, Paper, Scissors!" were inspired by the 1980s with flashy colors that are easy on the eyes.
+The Background color of the "Ties" box is the combination of the background colors of Player and CPU and is considered an Easter Egg.

 ## Features